Individuals facing DUI refusal charges

 Entering a guilty plea for a DUI refusal will open you up to several serious consequences, including the suspension or loss of your driver’s license, fines, and criminal charges.
 Your attorney can argue that your rights were violated or you had a lawful reason for not submitting to the test and have your charges dismissed or dropped.

 Have you or a loved one been charged with a DUI refusal in the state of Florida?
 Know that you have options.
 At Weinstein Legal, we’ve helped numerous clients in similar positions get back on their feet and have their charges reduced or dropped altogether.
 Our team of experienced DUI attorneys is ready to review your case and discuss the best course of action with you.
-To schedule an appointment with a Weinstein Legal attorney for a DUI Refusal charge in Palm Beach or Broward County, contact us today.
+To schedule an appointment with a Weinstein Legal attorney for a DUI Refusal charge in Florida, contact us today.